 Conclusion – Micro Channel Trend Lines & Momentum

 This elegant method helps you spot price momentum while staying close to price action.
-Instead of using a separate indicator to analyze momentum, let price action set the stage for you.
+Instead of using a separate indicator to analyze momentum, let the price action set the stage for you.

-The concept of this micro line method is similar to the Anti-Climax pattern in my trading course.
+The underlying concept of this micro line method is similar to the Anti-Climax pattern in my trading course.
 Both exploit explosive price movement that is not sustainable against an established trend.

 Fire up your charts now.
 Try reading the market by visualizing micro channel trend lines, and uncover a new layer of price action information.

 The article was first published on 5 May 2017 and updated on 4 August 2022.